In Uncrewed Test, Boeing's Starliner Capsule Fails To Reach Space Station

 This week SpaceX completed the 7th successful system test of Crew Dragon’s upgraded Mark 3 parachutes, which will provide a safe landing back on Earth for astronauts returning from the @space_station pic.twitter.com/FdBXdvqmf4— SpaceX (@SpaceX) December 5, 2019

 Boeing and SpaceX both experienced additional issues with their abort systems.
-SpaceX's Crew Dragon and Boeing's Starliner use engines built into the capsule that fire and push the vehicle — and the astronauts — to safety should something go wrong mid-flight.
+SpaceX's Crew Dragon and Boeing's Starliner use engines built into the capsule that fire and push the vehicle — and the astronauts — to safety should something go wrong midflight.

-"When you think about these companies designing and building these vehicles, and this is sort of new to them, you would expect to have some technical challenges along the way," said Sandy Magnus, who is also a member of NASA's Aerospace Safety Advisory Panel (ASAP) which advises the space agency on safety issues.
+"When you think about these companies designing and building these vehicles, and this is sort of new to them, you would expect to have some technical challenges along the way," said Magnus, who is also a member of NASA's Aerospace Safety Advisory Panel (ASAP) which advises the space agency on safety issues.
 "From an ASAP viewpoint, that's not really the concerning part.
 The thing that we watch is just how they're dealt with."

 Both companies have responded to the technical challenges.
 SpaceX has been continuously testing its parachutes.
 It also says it found the root cause of an explosion earlier this year related to its abort engines.
-It will test that system next month by firing the abort motors mid-flight after launching a test capsule on its Falcon 9 rocket.
+It will test that system next month by firing the abort motors midflight after launching a test capsule on its Falcon 9 rocket.

 Boeing completed a test of its abort system last month and called the mission a success.
 But one of the capsule's parachutes failed to open before touchdown.
 Boeing said despite the failed chute, if a crew was on board they would land safely.
 At a news conference this week, Boeing said it identified the cause of the failure and has fixed the issue.

-Note: A previous version of this story misspelled Joel Montalbano's last name as Montoblano.